Crash Bandicoot: On The Run has been out for just over a week, and it looks like the famous marsupial is spinning back to his roots.

 The gaming mascot has always been destined to feature in a runner.
 From his first outing in 1996, the genre foundations were laid through levels such as Boulder Dash, which sees Crash running from a giant boulder.

-It is levels such as this that fans remember, that they love.
+It's levels such as this that fans remember, that they love.

 There are a range of levels included that fans will recognise, including the Lost City and Temple Ruins.
 To see King pay adage in their game is fantastic.
 It certainly makes up for the latest console outing.

-Granted, the early stages of Crash Bandicoot: On the Run! are easy, too easy.
+Granted, the early stages of Crash Bandicoot: On the Run are easy, too easy.
 However, quintessential Crash can be seen.

 His charm and attitude are all present, Crash's signature moves are all there, well, nearly all of them.
 It would certainly have been nice to be able to jump on the crates.

-Players can spin their way through the levels, breaking boxes and collecting wumpa fruit.
+Players can spin their way through the levels, breaking boxes and collecting Wumpa fruit.
 It is simple yet effective.

 Granted, there is one area in which On The Run needs improvement, and that is microtransactions.

 Yes, we all understand how the free-to-play model works.
 However, King beats players over the head with it, forcing several notifications to appear before you can even get going, every time you open the app.

 Crash will always survive on console, and yes, I will always pick up a controller, even if I have to question the fairness of the challenge going forward.